IHCantabria/Leaflet.CanvasLayer.Field/README.md

 ### Developers
-This plugin works with Leaflet >=v1.0.0
+* This plugin works with Leaflet >=v1.0.0
-`node` & `npm` are needed to build and test the plugin, and it uses `webpack 2` as module bundler.
-* To use it just:
+* `node` & `npm` are needed to build and test the plugin, and it uses `webpack 2` as module bundler.
+To use it just:
 ```shell
 npm install
 npm run start
 ```
-* And then navigate to docs/index.html for some examples.
+* Navigate to docs/index.html for some examples.

 ## License